Background

 So, the two types of partners are actually easily interchangeable, easily confused and conflated.

-The first type of partner becomes the second type of partner when he has a goal.
 The first type of partner becomes the second type of partner when he wants something from you, or when he is afraid to lose you.
-The second type of partner becomes the first type of partner when she anticipates rejection, abandonment and humiliation.
-They are interchangeable, because they are dysfunctional, they have insecure, dysfunctional, attachment styles.

-To recap and to recap and to recall, the first type of partner is always absent, never there for you, unless he wants something from you, or unless he fears that he is about to lose you, and then he becomes clinging and needy and all over you and supportive and caring and ostentatiously loving and conspicuously present in every aspect and dimension of your life.
+To recap and to recall, the first type of partner is always absent, never there for you, unless he wants something from you, or unless he fears that he is about to lose you, and then he becomes clinging and needy and all over you and supportive and caring and ostentatiously loving and conspicuously present in every aspect and dimension of your life.

 The second type of partner is exactly the opposite, while the first type of partner is absent and uses presence only as a stopgap measure.
 The second type of partner is always present and becomes absent and aloof and rejecting only when she feels engulfed and enmeshed, or when she feels that she is about to be abandoned and rejected.